-There’s a huge range of things to do in Crete with kids, in fact, Crete is regularly voted one of the best islands to visit with kids.
-Travelling around Crete, you’ll find crystal clear turquoise waters, white-sand beaches, family-friendly attractions, towering mountains and above all a welcoming family-friendly atmosphere.
-Here are some of the best things to do in Crete with kids based on both travelling to Crete with my daughter and the recommendations of other family travel bloggers.
+There’s a vast range of things to do in Crete with kids.
+In fact, Crete is regularly voted one of the best islands to visit with kids.
+Travelling around Crete, you’ll find crystal clear turquoise waters, white-sand beaches such as Elafonisi and Falassarna, family-friendly attractions, towering mountains, and a welcoming, family-friendly atmosphere.
+Here are some of the best things to do in Crete with kids based on travelling to Crete with my daughter and the recommendations of other family travel bloggers.

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure for further information.